shift-org/shift-docs/README.md

 # Software

 The calendar is split into two main parts: the frontend, and the backend.
 The frontend is what most people think of the as the Shift website: it includes all of the webpages and static content.
-The backend holds all of the user submitted rides.
+The backend holds all of the user submitted rides, and sends emails to users when they create new rides.

 The front end uses: